kc3-lang/kc3/opt.md

 improvement.
 The other proposed easy changes were rejected after measurement.
 Further work should begin by profiling ODB and commit-graph lifecycle rather than modifying the scan loop speculatively.

+## Production task 6: cache initialized Git ODBs

+Status: implemented, awaiting production measurement

+The cache retains up to eight initialized ODBs keyed by objects-directory path.
+Repository handles and reference databases remain request-local.
+Cache entries are invalidated when the commit-graph or graph-chain file identity changes.
+Eviction is synchronous and adds no worker threads or processes.